COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Aggression in Youth
+Home > Be Healthy > Health Library > Aggression in Youth

 Everyone gets angry sometimes, even small children.
 But some children and teens have so much trouble controlling their anger that they shove, hit, or make fun of other people.
 This causes them trouble at home and at school.
 They often have a hard time making friends.
 And their aggression makes parenting them a challenge.